 This project will build sidewalks, street crossings, bikeway facilities, paved paths, and other safety improvements in multiple neighborhoods of East Portland.
-It includes the 150s Neighborhood Greenway, a portion of the 4M Neighborhood Greenway, and a portion of the 100s Neighborhood Greenway.
+It includes the 150s Neighborhood Greenway, a portion of the 4M Neighborhood Greenway, and the 100s Neighborhood Greenway.

 What's Happening Now

 As of December 2020, the contractor has begun work on sidewalk improvements in the area of SE Market St and SE Cherry Blossom Dr. The contractor is also submitting orders for new signal poles that will be installed late spring 2021.

 - Sidewalk infill and new bike lanes on SE Cherry Blossom Drive / 102nd Avenue / 103rd Avenue between Washington Street and Market Street.

 - Sidewalk infill and new bike lanes on SE Market St between 92nd and 130th Aves, also known as the 4M Neighborhood Greenway.
 PBOT is also improving the eastern segment of the 4M Neighborhood Greenway.

 - 100s Neighborhood Greenway from SE Powell Blvd to NE Knott St (4.1 miles of low traffic streets and multi-use paths).